NLCR/CZIDLO/README.md

 Initialization of this database is described in section installation (item 5) of this document.

-Concrete actions needed to upgrade database(s) to current version 4.2.2 are described bellow.
+Concrete actions needed to upgrade database(s) to work correctly with current version 4.5 are described bellow.

-You should allways backup your database before upgrading it in order to avoid data loss if something goes wrong.
+You should always backup your database before upgrading it in order to avoid data loss if something goes wrong.

 Apart from that, applications need to be replaced with newer versions.
 This will probably require fixing configuration files again, since application server will probably replace these files with default ones from war archives.